 Don’t worry, you may still be pregnant.
 Not everyone will experience implantation bleeding, even with a successful pregnancy.
 Sometimes it may not occur at all, or in other cases, the bleeding can be so minimal you may not even notice it.
 If you miss your period, take a urine pregnancy test and contact your provider to establish early prenatal care.

-Should there be pain associated with the bleeding?
+Should there be pain associated with implantation bleeding?

-It is very common to have some light cramping at the beginning of pregnancy.
-However, pain can also be a warning sign that something else is going on.
+Having some light cramping at the beginning of pregnancy is very common.
+However, pain can also be a warning sign that something else is happening.
 If the abdominal pain and cramping are severe or if the pain is sharp, stabbing, or lateralized to one side of your body, consult your provider as soon as possible.
-Pain + bleeding + a positive pregnancy test can be an indicator of an ectopic pregnancy (a pregnancy located outside of the uterus) and, in some cases, can be an emergency.
+Pain + bleeding + a positive pregnancy test can indicate an ectopic pregnancy (a pregnancy located outside of the uterus) and, in some cases, can be an emergency.
 Your provider will perform a transvaginal ultrasound and blood work to evaluate the location and gestational age of the pregnancy.

 In summary, bleeding after conception isn’t always a bad sign!
 It is important to be aware of your body, the timing of your cycles, and any pains and symptoms you may be experiencing when you are trying to conceive.
-It is important to establish care early in your pregnancy so your provider can perform testing to ensure all is well with your pregnancy and help prevent complications.
+Establishing care early in your pregnancy is important so your provider can perform testing to ensure all is well with your pregnancy and help prevent complications.